ClarytyLLC/docs/src/docs/cognitive-technology/jobs/README.md

 **aiWare** lets you define Jobs that in turn consist of Tasks.
 A job is the smallest building block that can be processed by the engine.
 All engines in aiWARE break up a workflow into multiple jobs.
 You must understand that a typical workflow might use multiple engines.
 Jobs, and their tasks, lets you design and build your workflow utilizing the [available engines](/cognitive-technology/).

-the main unit of work is the _Job_.
-A Job, in turn, wraps Tasks; and the work for each Task is done by an _engine_.

 > Typically, jobs consist of multiple tasks and each task operates on a potentially large media file.
 All jobs run asynchronously and are mostly long-running.
-You must plan ahead to poll a job to know its [status](#step-four-poll-job-for-status) periodically.
+You must plan to poll a job to know its [status](#step-four-poll-for-status) periodically.

 This topic lets you quickly understand how you can create a job, poll the job status, and get the job results.
 We will use both GraphQL (for cloud) and Edge REST API (on-premise/hosted) examples to demonstrate the process.
 We will also see [how you can delete a TDO](#delete-a-tdo-andor-its-content) when it is no longer required.